A cloud engineer helps create, maintain, and troubleshoot cloud infrastructure.

 Operating systems: You should have a strong understanding of operating systems such as Windows and Linux.

 There are several ways you can gain hands-on experience working with the cloud.
-If you’re in an IT role, try approaching your manager to see if there are opportunities for you to shadow coworkers in cloud computing roles, or if you can take on tasks that will help you learn more cloud principles.
+If you’re in an IT role, try approaching your manager to see if there are opportunities for you to shadow coworkers in cloud computing roles, or if you can take on tasks that will help you learn more about cloud principles.
 You can also sign up for a cloud platform account and begin exploring on your own.

 A certification can be useful in building up technical skills and showing employers that you have a baseline of knowledge in the cloud space.
 If you’re new to the cloud space, try a foundational certification—like the Microsoft Azure Fundamentals AZ-900.
 These can help you learn the technology and vocabulary of the field.